 Where: right in front of Piazza degli Scacchi, Marostica’s main square, internationally famous for the human chess game event

 When: any time for a fab stay in Veneto

 Why: to spend a cool holiday in one of the most iconic places of the little the medieval town: the former house of Franco Campana, the charismatic entrepreneur who “invented” the human chess game

-How: there are 6 rooms to chose from, each of them differently furnished: Franco, inspired by his grandfather, with a cool design shower in the room, and Aida, Franco’s wife, on the ground floor; Fred (Buscaglione), with a sexy bathtub in the middle of the room, and Alice and Ellen (the Kessler twins) on the first floor; and Dante, Franco’s brother, a spacious suite apartment on the top floor.
+How: there are 4 suites to chose from, each of them differently furnished: Aida, Franco’s wife, on the ground floor; Fred (Buscaglione), with a sexy bathtub in the middle of the room, Ellen (one of the Kessler twins) on the first floor, Shark View a spacious suite apartment with private terrace on the top floor, and the brand new panoramic suite named Quinta.
 Almost all the rooms boast a suggestive view on the ancient walls that surround Marostica and are equipped with modern comforts: wi-fi, plasma TV, orthopedic mattresses and pillows, mini bar.